 Our security camera ratings methodology

 We evaluate security camera performance, services, and specifications across five categories.
-It forms the foundation for our security camera coverage.
-However, we make small scoring adjustments when applying it to other camera lists like budget, floodlight, video doorbells, and more.
+These categories form the foundation for our security camera coverage.
+However, we make small scoring adjustments when applying the scores to other camera lists, such as budget, floodlight, video doorbells, and more.

 Here's more detail on our security camera ratings